I remember how damp the basement apartment felt. It was cold enough that I thought the harsh Ontario winter might freeze the moisture in the air.

-I had decided that I wanted to die, but freezing to death wasn’t how I would do it.
+I had already decided that I wanted to die, but freezing to death wasn’t how I would do it.

 Funny time to be picky, now that I think about it, but it wasn’t the only thing I was being fussy about.